Pylons/pyramid/docs/glossary.rst

    Translation String
      An instance of :class:`pyramid.i18n.TranslationString`, which
-     is a class that behaves like a Unicode string, but has several extra attributes such as ``domain``, ``msgid``, and ``mapping`` for use during translation.
+     is a class that behaves like a string, but has several extra attributes such as ``domain``, ``msgid``, and ``mapping`` for use during translation.
 Translation strings are usually created by hand within software, but are sometimes created on the